kaharez/lawcodes/2-civil-code/book-7-security-interests/chapter-3-mortgage/article-02-creation-and-registration.md

 1. A mortgage is created by written agreement between the mortgagor and mortgagee, executed in the form of a notarial instrument or other authentic act as required by law.

 2. The mortgage agreement must specify:
-    a. the identity and domicile of the mortgagor and mortgagee;
+    (a) the identity and domicile of the mortgagor and mortgagee;
-    b. a description of the secured obligation, including the principal amount, interest rate, maturity, and conditions;
+    (b) a description of the secured obligation, including the principal amount, interest rate, maturity, and conditions;
-    c. a precise description of the mortgaged property, sufficient to identify it without ambiguity;
+    (c) a precise description of the mortgaged property, sufficient to identify it without ambiguity;
-    d. the maximum amount secured by the mortgage, if the obligation is revolving or variable;
+    (d) the maximum amount secured by the mortgage, if the obligation is revolving or variable;
-    e. any special conditions, covenants, or restrictions agreed by the parties.
+    (e) any special conditions, covenants, or restrictions agreed by the parties.

 3. The mortgagor must have ownership or another right capable of being mortgaged at the time of creation.
 A mortgage granted by a person who is not the owner is void, except where the mortgagor subsequently acquires ownership, in which case the mortgage becomes effective from the date of acquisition.

 4. A mortgage must be registered in the land registry or other appropriate public register to be effective against third parties.
 Registration provides constructive notice to all persons.

 5. The registration must include:
-    a. a copy or abstract of the mortgage agreement;
+    (a) a copy or abstract of the mortgage agreement;
-    b. the legal description of the mortgaged property;
+    (b) the legal description of the mortgaged property;
-    c. the amount and terms of the secured obligation;
+    (c) the amount and terms of the secured obligation;
-    d. the names and addresses of the parties;
+    (d) the names and addresses of the parties;
-    e. such other information as may be required by law or regulation.
+    (e) such other information as may be required by law or regulation.

 6. Priority of the mortgage is determined by the date and time of registration.
 A mortgage registered earlier in time has priority over a mortgage registered later, subject to statutory exceptions for privileged claims.